argia-andreas/stockholm-public-transport-mcp/README.md

 # Stockholm Traffic Planner MCP Server
+This MCP server is meant as an example of how to implement a simple Model Context Protocol (MCP) server in Python.

-A Model Context Protocol (MCP) server for planning public transport journeys in Stockholm, Sweden.
-This server provides AI assistants with the ability to search for stops and plan optimal routes using Stockholm's public transport system.
+Making use of Public Transport data from Stockholm, Sweden, this server allows AI assistants to plan journeys using the local public transport system.

+Also, how nice is it not to ask for directions in the terminal using Claude Code.

 ## Features